-New WHO Abortion Guidelines Include Telemedicine for First Time Children & adolescent health 09/03/2022 • Kerry Cullinan Share this:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window) Pro-abortion demonstrators in the US The World Health Organization (WHO) released new guidelines on abortion care on Wednesday, that include recommendations on telemedicine for the first time.
+New WHO Abortion Guidelines Include Telemedicine for First Time Child & adolescent health 09/03/2022 • Kerry Cullinan Share this:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window) Pro-abortion demonstrators in the US The World Health Organization (WHO) released new guidelines on abortion care on Wednesday, that include recommendations on telemedicine for the first time.
 Telemedicine has helped support access to abortion and family planning services during the COVID-19 pandemic, and is also being used in places where abortion access is limited.
 Over 25 million unsafe abortions occur each year, causing around 39,000 deaths and millions more women being hospitalized with complications, according to the WHO.
 Most of these deaths are concentrated in lower-income countries – with over 60 percent in Africa and 30 percent in Asia – and among those living in the most vulnerable situations., according to the WHO.
 “Being able to obtain safe abortion is a crucial part of health care,” said Craig Lissner, acting Director for Sexual and Reproductive Health and Research at WHO.
 “Nearly every death and injury that results from unsafe abortion is entirely preventable.
 That’s why we recommend women and girls can access abortion and family planning services when they need them.”
 The guideline includes recommendations on many simple primary care level interventions that improve the quality of abortion care provided to women and girls.
 These include task sharing by a wider range of health workers; ensuring access to medical abortion pills, and making sure that accurate information on care is available to all those who need it.
 Remove legal barriers Alongside the clinical and service delivery recommendations, the guidelines recommend removing medically unnecessary policy barriers to safe abortion, such as criminalization, mandatory waiting times, the requirement that approval must be given by other people (e.g., partners or family members) or institutions, and limits on when during pregnancy an abortion can take place.
 While most countries permit abortion under specified circumstances, about 20 countries provide no legal grounds for abortion.
 Around three-quarters of countries have legal penalties for abortion, which can include lengthy prison sentences or heavy fines for people having or assisting with the procedure.
 “It’s vital that an abortion is safe in medical terms,” said Dr Bela Ganatra, Head of WHO’s Prevention of Unsafe Abortion Unit.
 “But that’s not enough on its own.
 As with any other health services, abortion care needs to respect the decisions and needs of women and girls, ensuring that they are treated with dignity and without stigma or judgement.
 No one should be exposed to abuse or harms like being reported to the police or put in jail because they have sought or provided abortion care.”
 Evidence shows that restricting access to abortions does not reduce the number of abortions that take place.
 In fact, restrictions are more likely to drive women and girls towards unsafe procedures.
 In countries where abortion is most restricted, only 1 in 4 abortions are safe, compared to nearly 9 in 10 in countries where the procedure is broadly legal.
 “The evidence is clear – if you want to prevent unintended pregnancies and unsafe abortions, you need to provide women and girls with a comprehensive package of sexuality education, accurate family planning information and services, and access to quality abortion care,” Dr Ganatra added.
 Following the launch of the guidelines, WHO will support interested countries to implement these new guidelines and strengthen national policies and programmes related to contraception, family planning and abortion services, helping them provide the highest standard of care for women and girls.
 Image Credits: Gayatri Malhotra/ Unsplash.
 Share this:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window) Combat the infodemic in health information and support health policy reporting from the global South.
 Our growing network of journalists in Africa, Asia, Geneva and New York connect the dots between regional realities and the big global debates, with evidence-based, open access news and analysis.
 To make a personal or organisational contribution click here on PayPal.